-Marilyn and Hal Weiner have produced, written, and directed more than 225 documentaries and four public television series (Journey to Planet Earth, Women at Work, Faces of Man, and The World of Cooking).
+Marilyn and Hal Weiner have produced, written, and directed more than 225 documentaries and several public television series (Journey to Planet Earth, Women at Work, Faces of Man, and The World of Cooking).
 They have also produced three feature films (Family Business, The Imagemaker, and K2).

 The Weiners have won Emmy Awards for "The Earth Summit Pledge," commissioned by the United Nations to open the Earth Summit in Rio de Janeiro, and "Streets of Sorrow," an NBC documentary about a support group that helps people cope with the violent death of a family member.

 They are recipients of the National Academy of Television Arts and Science's Silver Circle Award for "outstanding contributions to the television industry."
 Marilyn Weiner is the winner of Women-In-Film's Women of Vision Award for creative excellence.
 In contests sponsored by the National Endowment for the Arts and the PEN/Faulkner Foundation, Hal Weiner won first prize at the 18th annual Larry Neal Writers' Competition for his dramatic screenplay, The Jerusalem Syndrome.
 He also won first prize for his screenplay Katrina's Dolphins in the 30th edition of the same competition.
 And his feature film script Shadows was awarded first prize in the Washington DC Screenwriting Competition.
 The Weiners have also won more than 130 top international awards, including 39 CINE Golden Eagles.